bitcraze/crazyflie-firmware/docs/logparam.md

 ### Logging using a function

 It is possible to use a function to acquire log values instead of reading from a memory location.
-The idea is to support more complec usecases where, for instance computations are required to produce the log value.
+The idea is to support more complex use cases where, for instance computations are required to produce the log value.

 The macro